 - The cost of living in the Netherlands, especially in Amsterdam is quite high.
 But if you choose another city like Rotterdam, Eindhoven, Zwolle, Utrecht, etc., the prices are going to be comparatively less.

-- The rent for a single occupancy room can range from 600-1000 euros per month (this can include electricity, water and cleaning expenses), depending on your locality.
+- The rent for a single occupancy room can range from 600-1000 EUR per month (including electricity, water and cleaning expenses) depending on your locality.

-- Monthly fixed insurance expenses are within 70-120 euros.
+- Monthly fixed insurance expenses are within 70-120 EUR.

-- It is important to know how to cook (YouTube is my savior) if you do not want to spend money eating outside.
-Monthly grocery expenses can be easily managed in 200-300 euros.
-There are many Indian grocery stores and restaurants in the city, therefore food has never been a problem.
+- It is important to know how to cook (YouTube is your savior) if you do not want to spend money eating outside.
+Monthly grocery expenses can be easily managed in 200-300 Euros.
+There are many Indian grocery stores and restaurants in the city; therefore food has never been a problem.
 The cities are bike (cycle) friendly with great infrastructure, hence traveling is also healthy and economical.

-- The average salary for an experienced Senior Auditor would be EUR 50-75K p.a.
+- The average salary for an experienced Senior Auditor would be EUR 50-75K per annum.

-- Moreover, if you fall under the category of a highly skilled migrant which makes the 30% ruling applies to you.
-This means that you do not pay any tax on 30% of your income (in simple, you pay tax on 70% of your Gross income).
+- Moreover, if you fall under the category of a highly skilled migrant which makes the 30% ruling apply to you.
+This means that you do not pay any tax on 30% of your income i.e. you pay tax on 70% of your Gross Income.

-- Overall one easily saves more in comparison to what they would in India (or if you come from any developing country) and at the same time live a healthy and successful life.
+- Overall one easily can save more in comparison to what they would in India (or any developing country) and at the same time live a healthy and successful life.

-Data analytics is the analysis of data.
-For us Chartered Accountants the client’s transactions recorded in the books of accounts are the relevant data.
+To put it simply, Data Analytics is the analysis of data.
+For us Chartered Accountants, the client’s transactions recorded in the books of accounts are the relevant data.

-We perform our audit using data analytical tools which help us replace traditional manual audit procedures (like reconciliations, 3-way match, Recalculations, Valuations, etc).
+We perform our audit using data analytical tools that help us replace traditional manual audit procedures like reconciliations, a three-way match, recalculations, valuations, etc.

-We also use different auditing techniques (Correlation analysis between two related accounts) which help bring efficiency and effectiveness in audit by bringing more quality (since everything is automated).
+We also use different auditing techniques such as Correlation Analysis between two related accounts, which help bring efficiency and effectiveness in the audit by bringing more quality, since everything is automated.

 With the use of data analytical capabilities, auditors are able to focus only on outliers and perform a risk-based audit.

 Having a strong understanding of journal entries and business understanding is required to be able to efficiently analyze and perform analytical work on the data.
-That is why a Chartered Accountant with Data Analytical skills are in great demand.
+That is why Chartered Accountants with Data Analytical skills are in great demand.

 My current profile includes helping the auditors use data analytics capabilities in their audit engagements.

-I manage a team of IT technical professionals who perform secure data extraction from the client system, cleanse and validate the data using analytical tools and preparing systematic audit analytical reports which replace traditional manual audit procedures thereby bringing efficiency in the Audit.
+#MyJobRole: I manage a team of IT technical professionals who perform secure data extraction from the client system, cleanse and validate the data using analytical tools and preparing systematic audit analytical reports which replace traditional manual audit procedures; thereby bringing more efficiency in the audit process.